Jim Crocicchia: New York Knights

 In 1988, Crocicchia played for the New York Knights of the Arena Football League.
 As the Knights starting quarterback, Crocicchia went 111-for-238 for 1,601 yards, with 26 touchdowns and nine interceptions.
-(Crocicchia's favourite receiver, with 40 receptions, was Edwin Lovelady, who had played with him on the Giants.)
+Crocicchia's favourite receiver, with 40 receptions, was Edwin Lovelady, who had played with him on the Giants.
 The Knights went just 2-10 under Crocicchia, however, and when the Knights folded at the end of the season, it spelled the end of the quarterback's professional career as well.

+Personal life

+Crocicchia graduated from the Wharton School with a degree in economics.
+After his football career, he worked as a managing partner in an investment consulting firm.

+His daughter Olivia Crocicchia is an actress famous for her role in the TV series Rescue Me.